 In conclusion, it is reasonable to say that Kimberley initiated a new Malayan policy in September 1873 because he thought he could fulfill Gladstone's requirements.
 Although he was urged in 1871 and 1872 by local officials and influential merchants to extend British protection to the Malay states, and was himself convinced of the necessity for a change in policy because of the chaotic situation in the Malayan Peninsula, he could not take immediate action because he had not found a way to satisfy the requirements of Gladstone in regard to further territorial expansion.
-But, when Kimberley received Tenku Kudin's message asking for British protection, the Colonial Secretary was ready to consent now that he had some evidence that could be presented to meet the Prime Minister's conditions.
+But, when Kimberley received Tenku Kudin's

-Hansard, 3rd. ser.
+1 Hansard, 3rd. ser.
 CCXIX (1874), 19 May 1874, 477.

-Ibid., CCXXVII (1876), 28 February 1876, 1017.
+2 Ibid., CCXXVII (1876), 28 February 1876, 1017.

-See above pp. 157-158.
+3 See above pp. 157-158: